swiss-territorial-data-lab/proj-qalidar/README.md

 ## Additional information

-The full decision tree to sort the voxel is given here below in Figure 2.
-It sort the pixels by criticality level (non-problematic, grey zone, problematic) and by type of change.
+The full decision tree to sort the voxel is given in Figure 2.
+It sorts the pixels by criticality level (non-problematic, grey zone, problematic) and by type of change, designated by the criticality number.

 <div align="center" style="font-style: italic">
   <img